 Check your credit score

 Know where you're starting from by checking your credit score.
-Many banks now provide a free credit score to you as a service, but you are also by law allowed to ask for a free credit report every 12 months from each of the three main credit reporting agencies: Experian®, Equifax® and TransUnion®.
+Many banks now provide a free credit score to you as a service, but you're also by law allowed to ask for a free credit report every 12 months from each of the three main credit reporting agencies: Experian™, Equifax® and TransUnion®.
 The credit reporting agencies don't typically have minors' credit reports, but there may be some cases in which a minor does have a credit report.
-A minor may have a credit score if they were set as an authorized user or cosigner on a credit card or if they have been a victim of unauthorized or fraudulent activity.
+A minor may have a credit score if they were set as an authorized user or cosigner on a credit card or if they've been a victim of unauthorized or fraudulent activity.

 Checking your credit score regularly also allows you to identify and flag cases of fraud and theft on your report.
 Children's social security numbers can be used by identity thieves to open credit accounts, which they then max out.
 And because children rarely check their credit scores, those accounts can sit for years accruing interest and penalties.
 Proactively checking your credit can help protect you and your credit rating before you even apply for your first card.